Get the Best Licensed Practical Nurse Job Description Template Word

 A certificate in practical nursing from an accredited practical nursing program is required.
 Current state licensing as a practical nursing (LPN or LVN) is required.
 Good communications skills and the ability to work well with people is essential.

-LICENSED PRACTICAL NURSE PHYSICAL DEMANDS
+LPN PHYSICAL DEMANDS

 The person in this position frequently communicates with patients and staff regarding medical treatments or therapies.
 Must be able to exchange accurate information in these situations.